This post may contain paid links to my personal recommendations that help to support the site!

 I’ve put together a complete review of that certificate, which you can check out over here.

 In programming, no matter which language it is, you’d most definitely need some practice, which only comes with more coding!
 SQL is no different from the rest and needs some amount of practice in programming so do not give up and keep learning!

-SQL is a one-of-a-kind language that is too specific for its domain – querying from relational databases.
+SQL is a one-of-a-kind language that is too specific for its domain – querying from relational database management systems.
 This is why many programmers can get confused over where SQL belongs in the world of programming languages.
 I hope you have learned something today about how SQL is a domain-specific language and its differences from a general-purpose programming language that many programmers use.
 Thank you for reading!